idptools/goose/README.md

 ## Changes

 The section below logs changes to GOOSE.

+#### V0.2.1 - MAJOR UPDATE... again!
+(July 2025)
+* Complete rewrite of variant generation functionality for both the backend code and the front end code.
+* Deprecation of library generation.
+If this ends up a feature people want back, I'm happy to reimplement it.
+* Addition of 11 model organism proteome IDR amino acid frequencies for use when specifying custom probabilities in sequence generation.
+* Addition of the ability to generate sequences by class of amino acids (in addition to properties and amino acid fractions).
+* Overhaul of code used for generation of minimal_variant (again).

 #### V0.2.0 - MAJOR UPDATE!
 (May 2025)
 * Overhaul of sequence generation.
 Sequence generation now by default does not use weighted lists.
 Rather, vectorized operations produce many sequences at once allowing creating of much more diverse sequences while maintaining speed of sequence generation.